wlh320/portguard/README.md

 # portguard

-An encrypted port forwarding tool that just works like ssh tunnel, but **Zero Config** for client.
+A port forwarding tool with encryption and authentication that just works like ssh tunnel, but **Zero Config** for client.

 It is currently a simple project and the author is not familiar with security, we take no responsibility for any security flaws.